bpolania/Bianchetto/README.md

 # Bianchetto
 Bianchetto is an Ethereum Developer Framework for iOS

+### Warnings

-Please note that it's at a very early stage, therefore there's still **a lot** to be done.
-It has *only been tested with TestRPC running locally*.
+* Please note that it's at a very early stage, therefore there's still **a lot** to be done.
+* It has *only been tested with TestRPC running locally*.
+* Executions of multiple arguments functions hasn't been properly tested and it'll probably crash.

 ### Installation